20 zip codes·Updated June 2026

 Universities and hospitals run this city and create constant demand in one of the most supply-constrained markets in the country.
-Vacancy here is basically a myth.
-So are affordable rents, but that's your upside as a landlord.
+Vacancy is a myth here.
+So are affordable rents.
+That's your upside as a landlord.

 Median Asking Rent